kkga/vim-envy/README.md

 ### Requirements

-Use either `set termguicolors` or `set notermguicolors`: the colorscheme should look practically the same, as all colors are from the [256 Xterm color palette](https://jonasjacek.github.io/colors/).
+Use either `set termguicolors` or `set notermguicolors`: the color scheme should look practically the same, as all colors are from the [256 Xterm color palette](https://jonasjacek.github.io/colors/).

 16-color terminals probably work, but not tested.
 Colors for terminal emulators provided further below.